Rameh-Kumar/Rameh-Kumar.github.io/README.md

-# Personal Portfolio Website
+# Personal Website

+Welcome to my personal website repository!
+Visit the live site at [https://rameh-kumar.github.io](https://rameh-kumar.github.io)

-## Overview
+## About
-A modern, responsive personal portfolio website for Ramesh Kumar, showcasing professional projects and contact information.
+This is my personal portfolio website showcasing my projects and experiences.

 ## Technologies Used
 - HTML5
-- Tailwind CSS
+- CSS (Tailwind CSS)
 - JavaScript
-- Font Awesome Icons
+- GitHub Pages for hosting

 ## Setup Instructions
 1. Clone the repository